AA-n-d-y/calculator-with-a-gui/README.md

 # Calculator With a GUI

-A calculator, made with the Tkinter library, that performs basic arithmetic operations.
+A calculator program, made with Python's Tkinter library, that performs basic arithmetic operations.